CTurt/DARA/README.md

 DARA
 ====

-Save game exploit for Fifa 08 to run unsigned code on DS
+Save game exploit for Fifa 08 to run unsigned code on DS.

+Use this when compiling code:

+`-nostartfiles -nostdlib -Ttext=0x200228cf`